Komal-kalyanraman/vecu_cluster/android/apps/RUN_APK.md

    ...
    ```

+## Optional: Viewing the Emulator via VNC (with Remmina)

+If you want to see the Android emulator’s screen (for debugging or visual confirmation), you can connect using the Remmina VNC client.
+The dev container is set up to start a VNC server automatically.

+### Steps to Connect with Remmina

+1. **Forward the VNC port:**
+   - The VNC server runs on port `5900` inside the container.
+   - If using VS Code Remote Containers, forward port `5900` to your host machine.

+2. **Open Remmina:**
+   - Launch Remmina on your host system.

+3. **Create a new VNC connection:**
+   - Set the protocol to **VNC**.
+   - Set the server address to `localhost:5900` (or the forwarded port).
+   - Set the password to `android` (or as specified in your container setup).

+4. **Connect:**
+   - Click "Connect" in Remmina.
+   - You should see the Android emulator’s display.
+For the headless LEDFlash app, there may be no UI, but you can confirm the emulator is running.

+> **Note:** VNC access is optional for headless operation, but useful for troubleshooting emulator startup or for running apps with a UI.

 ## Notes

 - The emulator is started automatically by the dev container (via startup script or Dockerfile).
 Do **not** start it manually unless you have stopped it.